Last Updated on March 30, 2026 by Lisa Keys

-Truth be told I did have a meltdown the day after Christmas.
-In a room full of people surrounded by our children I suddenly felt like half of me was missing.
-In an instant and out of nowhere I was overwhelmed by his absence.
-Gosh I miss him!
-Cookies can't change that.
-I wonder which one would be his favorite.
-What gets you through the holidays?
+Truth be told, I had a meltdown the day after Christmas.
+In a room full of people and surrounded by our children, I suddenly felt like half of me was missing.
+Out of nowhere, his absence overwhelmed me.
+Gosh, I miss him!
+Cookies cannot change that, though I wonder which one he would have chosen as his favorite.

 Ingredients